RichardVargas1/Project-3/README.md

 * Blockers: Being able to display information.
 I have had a difficult time when it has come to displaying pulled information, on a screen (i.e., scraping articles) I do not want to struggle doing that again, so I feel this project can help me tackle those difficulties head-on.

+* Technology Stack:
+    1. React.js
+    2. MongoDB
+    3. Express
+    4. Node.js
+    5. Axios

-* Technologies/Websites I Would Like to Use: YouTube, ESPN API
+* Other Tech: YouTube, ESPN API
-* Libraries: Undecided